 In the insurance field, the deductible is the amount that the policyholder needs to pay first before the insurer settles the remaining amount.
 By opting for the high deductible limit, the law firm can cut its premium costs.
 However, it also means that at the time of claim settlement, the law firm would have to pay a substantial portion of the claim from its pocket before the insurer settles the remaining claim amount.

-Full-time versus part-time lawyers is an essential factor which decides the premium of your policy.
+Full-time versus part-time lawyers are an essential factor which decides the premium of your policy.
 Most insurers offer a significant premium discount to those lawyers who work part-time or have limited working hours.
 If a full-time lawyer is thinking to curtail their premium cost, they should approach their insurer to discuss its impact on their insurance policy.

-The factors listed above clearly show that there are many features which can have an impact on the annual premium of a lawyer professional indemnity insurance policy.
+The factors listed above clearly show that there are many features which can have an impact on the annual premium of a lawyer’s professional indemnity insurance policy.
 Although it may sound exciting to save money by trimming the coverage, it is only advisable after knowing its after-effects.